Beginner Powerlifting Over 50 – Introduction

 - Better immunity

-Powerlifting means not just potentially adding years to your lifespan but making sure you’re fit and well enough to enjoy that extra time.
+Powerlifting potentially adds years to your lifespan, but you must also ensure you’re fit and well enough to enjoy that extra time.

 #5.
 Improved cardiovascular fitness

-The fitter you are, the easier things like climbing a flight of stairs or walking up a hill will be.
+This is good for your health and cardiovascular fitness.
+The fitter you are, the easier things like climbing stairs or walking up a hill will be.

 Most lifters should still do 20-30 minutes of cardio 3-4 times a week, but it’s nice to know that your weightlifting workouts are also good for your general fitness.